The Compost Protocol

 Creating an Account

-to save an anonymous note permanently:
+To save an anonymous note permanently:

 1. Create an account (::login)